Sleep

 A full stomach, or Indigestion (bloating, reflux, nausea, heartburn, feeling full, stomach pain) can cause insomnia.
 Eating at least 3 hours before bed ensures that your stomach has emptied before you lie down.

 Spikes in blood sugar in the late evening can lead to a sugar crash in the early hours of the morning.
 To increase blood sugar, the Adrenals produce Cortisol and Adrenaline to bring the blood sugar up.
-The side effect of Cortisol and adrenaline peaking at this time of day might be waking early.
+The side effect of Cortisol and Adrenaline peaking at this time may be waking early.

 Referred to as ‘Liver time’ in Chinese Medicine, the time between 1am and 3am can be a danger period for insomnia.
-If you’re waking at this time, habits that support your liver (like eating dark green leafy vegetables, avoiding high sugar and alcohol.
+If you’re waking at this time, habits that support your liver, like eating plenty of dark green leafy vegetables, avoiding high sugar and alcohol will help.

-Eating protein, wholegrain and focusing on vegetables at the evening meal can be really helpful in stopping this spike.
-Avoiding high sugar foods and alcohol in the evenings might help prevent this early morning waking.
+Eating protein, wholegrains and vegetables at the evening meal and avoiding high sugar foods and alcohol in the evenings might help prevent this early morning waking.

 Nervous system balance is crucial to support the hormones for sleep.
 Have a look at the post on regulating the Nervous System here